6 Ways to show employee appreciation to your remote workforce

-But with celebrations like office parties, company lunches and team outings off the table this year, how can your organization celebrate their hard-working team members in a way that resonates with them?
+But with celebrations like office parties, company lunches and team outings off the table this year, how can your organisation celebrate their hard-working team members in a way that resonates with them?

 While a catered meal isn’t an option for remote employees, you can still provide lunch!
-For smaller organizations, you can have employees place an order for delivery from a local eatery selected by your company.
-Larger workplaces or those dealing with nationwide or global workforce should consider sending each employee a gift card for delivery, such as UberEATS or GrubHub.
+For smaller organisations, you can have employees place an order for delivery from a local eatery selected by your company.
+Larger workplaces or those dealing with nationwide or global workforce should consider sending each employee a gift card for delivery, such as UberEATS.
 This will allow each member of your workforce to choose a restaurant that best fits their location, dietary preferences and preferred delivery time.

 Send out an invite asking employees to block off time during the workday for a fun online social event to celebrate your workforce.
 You could keep it casual by making it an online happy hour, but with many employees feeling the effects of Zoom fatigue, a virtual event that feels a bit more interactive will be better received.
 Here are a few ways to get a little more creative with your employee appreciation event:

 - Hold an employee performance awards ceremony to celebrate individual and team successes

 - Organise an online game or trivia night

 - Host your own art or crafting class